ejohansson13/Whisper/Whisper_ML.md

 # Architecture

 As mentioned above, the intention behind Whisper was an empirical examination of the impact weakly supervised, web-scale data would have on speech recogition tasks.
 For this reason, the authors chose a simplified Transformer network and observed a direct correlation between model performance and model size.
-Below, we'll briefly summarize the Transformer model architecture, the attention mechanism, and their relevance to Whisper.
+Below, we'll briefly summarize the model architecture and its similarity to the original Transformer architecture.
+For those already familiar with the Transformer model, the encoder and decoder are made up of [pre-activation residual blocks](https://arxiv.org/pdf/1603.05027).

 [Attention Is All You Need](https://arxiv.org/pdf/1706.03762), released in 2017, rapidly accelerated machine learning and artificial intelligence development.
 Five years later, its sequence-to-sequence efficacy led to OpenAI researchers utilizing it for speech.
 If you haven't read the original Attention paper, I'd urge you to read it over.
 It's a well-defined, detailed piece of literature explaining the author's motivations, experiments, and findings.
 It directly correlates to the Whisper architecture, with only a slight difference to allow audio compatibility.

 ## Encoder

-Describe encoder architecture (embedding and encodings), sublayers (layernorm, MHA, residual connection --> layernorm, FFN, residual connection).
-Make sure to specify that architecture follows almost directly from Attention is All You Need paper with distinction that layernorm comes before other operations in Whisper (after operations in original Attention paper).
-Mention that complexity of Whisper model is dependent on number of encoding blocks and include diagram demonstrating number of blocks each Whisper model has (tiny, base, small, medium, and large).

 The first step for any encoder is transforming the input media into vectors.
 In the original Transformer architecture (text domain), this was implemented through tokenization and text embeddings.
 For audio, it entailed a log-mel-spectrogram and convolutional audio stem.
 Log-mel spectrograms serve to better capture audio information than simple frequency information and the convolutional stem processes this information and transforms it to be dimensionally compatible with the remainder of the model architecture.
 Log-mel spectrograms are not critical to understanding  Whisper, but I've included a small section at the bottom of this page with more information on them, or you can check out [this video](https://www.youtube.com/watch?v=9GHCiiDLHQ4) which does a great job of explaining the concept.

 The encoder stem is made of two successive convolutional layers each followed by a GELU activation function.
 The first convolutional layer has a 3x3 kernel with stride of 1 and padding of 1.
 After passing through the subsequent activation function, the second convolutional layer also has a 3x3 kernel with a stride of 2 and padding of 1.
 Audio features pass through the second GELU function before progressing to the bulk of the audio encoder.
 A simple diagram is illustrated below.